uchicago-cs/cmsc22000/website/content/labs/lab1.md

 ## Looking at the commit log

 Once you have made multiple commits, you can see these commits, their dates, commit messages, author, etc. by typing `git log`.
-This command will open a scrollable interface (using the up/down arrow keys) that you can get out of by hitting q.
-As we saw earlier, you can also see the history of commits through GitLab's web interface, but it is also useful to be able to access the commit log directly from the terminal, without having to open a browser.
+This command will open a scrollable interface (using the up/down arrow keys) that you can get out of by pressing the `q` key.
+As we saw earlier, you can also see the history of commits through on GitHub's web interface, but it is also useful to be able to access the commit log directly from the terminal, without having to open a browser.

 Each commit will have a *commit hash* (usually referred to as the *commit SHA*) that looks something like this: